-For a lot of these couples‚ a Los Angeles bankruptcy can help to alleviate some of the stressors that accompany the specific financial challenges that come with a same-sex partnership.
+For a lot of these couples‚ a Woodland Hills bankruptcy can help to alleviate some of the stressors that accompany the specific financial challenges that come with a same-sex partnership.

 While same-sex marriage has been legal in California since 2008‚ there are still a number of issues these couples must contend with.

 - Same sex couples are often barred from sharing in the basic benefits that married couples enjoy.
 In an example detailed by CNNMoney‚ a 76-year-old man from Hayward talked about how when his partner of more than 50 years died‚ he lost not only his husband and best friend.
 He lost his home‚ his income‚ his health insurance‚ his animals and even his furniture.
 He was dropped from his husband’s employer’s insurance and was blocked from receiving the $2‚000 a month he had previously received from his husband’s Social Security benefits.
 He also was denied getting any survivor benefits‚ and then it took another three years before he was able to gain access to his husband’s pension plan benefits.

 - Same sex couples have a much tougher time in establishing parental rights.
 Some couples can end up spending $3‚000 or more in legal fees just to outline the basics of a parenting agreement of how to proceed if the couple should separate or one of them die.
 These are aspects that would be already in place if they were allowed to legally marry and adopt together.

 - Disability benefits are often unavailable to same-sex partners‚ meaning that when they fall ill‚ they must shoulder a greater burden their heterosexual counterparts.